CaptainCrowbar/prion-lib/rs-core/channel.md

 dispatch handler (see `Dispatch` below), usually because it calls an underlying native API that is only intended to be used from the main thread.

-If `is_multiplex()` is true, it is safe to call the wait functions (and `read()` where relevant) from multiple threads at the same time, provided it is acceptable for each message to be delivered to an unpredictable choice of thread.
+If `is_shared()` is true, it is safe to call the wait functions (and `read()` where relevant) from multiple threads at the same time, provided it is acceptable for each message to be delivered to an unpredictable choice of thread.

 The channel base classes implement move operations in case a derived class